Initial Assessment and Referral

 Online training – click here for details

 The IAR-DST is an initiative of the Australian Government Department of Health and Aged Care and brings together information from a range of sources including Australian and international evidence and advice from leading experts.
-It is part of the wider Head to Health service – Head to Health website, Head to Health phone line and Medicare Mental Health Centres – which aims to connect people with the right mental health supports first time, free of charge.
+It is part of the wider Medicare Mental Health website, phone line and centres – which aims to connect people with the right mental health supports first time, free of charge.

 The IAR-DST is designed to assist the various parties involved in the assessment and referral process, including: